-- We don’t mind if it’s been published elsewhere in the past, but please make sure your work is copyright cleared for it to be published online if chosen.
+- We don’t mind simultaneous submissions, or if your entry has been published elsewhere in the past, but please make sure your work is copyright cleared for it to be published online if chosen.
 (For example, if you need to include the line ‘first published in…’ to comply with a former publisher’s terms, let us know.)

-- If your work is this month’s ‘Reader’s Choice’ it will be published on our website.
+- If your work is selected as winner or ‘Reader’s Choice’ it will be published on our website.
 We reserve the right to make minor edits.
 We would like to leave your work on our site indefinitely, but if you would like it removed after a minimum of 12 months online please get in touch.

 - We will keep your data in accordance with GDPR, and use your email address only to contact you to announce the competition winners and let you know of new competition opportunities (maximum one email a month after the announcement of winners).
 You can unsubscribe at any time, just email firstname.lastname@example.org.

 How to submit:

 If you have not attended one of our events (online or otherwise) in the last 12 months you will need to pay a fee of £4 per entry.
 If you are unable to pay this fee, all you have to do to receive a free entry is attend one of our events (there are lots of free events and many are online – see bit.ly/didcotwriters-calendar for dates, and email email@example.com for the links).